AnimeAllstar/UBSee/README.md

 ### Build command

 Use `npm run build` to run the build command.
-This command concats and minifies the files in `./public/js/` into a single .js file.
-If you are making changes to `./public/js/` during development, don't worry about this as `npm run dev` builds the js file automatically before running nodemon.
+This command concats and uglifies the files in `./public/js/` into a single .js file.
+If you are making changes to `./public/js/` during development, don't worry about this as `npm run dev` builds the js file automatically before running the server using nodemon.
+Check the `nodemon.json` file for more information.

 ## Contributors